n9d/Rodem/README.md

 # Rodem

-Run the code on preformatted text in markdown babel-like extension in Markdown(.md).
+Run the code on preformatted text in markdown.

+babel-like extension in Markdown(.md).

 babel is org-mode extention in emacs.